 Related: How to Increase the Longevity of Automatic Transmission in Your Vehicle

-If you opt to switch gears because you think that you are preventing your vehicle from incurring damage, or saving fuel, you are not really doing much.
+If you opt to switch gears because you think that you are preventing your vehicle from incurring damage or saving fuel, you are not really doing much.
 The transmission already took care of the issue without the need to shift gears.
-Also some people tend to bring the car to neutral when going downhill in order to save fuel, as the car restricts fuel flow to the engine.
-However putting the gear lever on D (Drive) mode is more sensible as you will be having more control of the vehicle.
+Also, some people tend to bring the car to neutral when going downhill in order to save fuel, as the car restricts fuel flow to the engine.
+However, putting the gear lever on D (Drive) mode is more sensible as you will have more control of the vehicle.

 Working of Dual Clutch Transmission

-Dual clutch transmission vehicles are indeed a pleasure to drive as the shifting is smoother and provides better fuel efficiency compared to conventional torque convertor automatics.
-However with incorrect driving techniques there will be more clutch wear resulting in high maintenance cost.
+Dual-clutch transmission vehicles are indeed a pleasure to drive as the shifting is smoother and provides better fuel efficiency compared to conventional torque converter automatics.
+However, with incorrect driving techniques, there will be more clutch wear resulting in high maintenance costs.
 Before buying a car with DCT, knowing how to avoid bad driving habits will considerably increase the longevity of your transmission and your vehicle.